nordeim/SG-Point-Of-Sale/docs/prompt_to_fix_4.md

 ---
 awesome review! now help me to create a detailed (comprehensive) code review report in markdown format within ```markdown and ``` tags to clearly and logically list out all the changes you have made since the original codebase was shared.
 This report is meant for QA approval, so it has to be very detailed, clear and *accurate* as "Change Document" for the minor version bump.
 Use at least 6000 words for your code change review report.
 Do a thorough review of the current codebase versus the original shared using line by line "diff" comparison.

+---
+awesome job! now help me to carefully review and validate the application start up log and the "pytest" output attached here.

+---
+awesome job! now help me to carefully review and validate the "pytest" output attached.